-- ☆ The class teacher will teach remotely from home throughout the day to provide consistency and normality for the children. - A The class TA will continue to support learning as usual in the classroom.
-It may be necessary to us to deploy an additional - TA from the phase bubble, depending on range of activities and learning needs.
+- ☼ The class teacher will teach remotely from home throughout the day to provide consistency and normality for the children. - The class TA will continue to support learning as usual in the classroom.
+It may be necessary to us to deploy an additional TA from the phase bubble, depending on range of activities and learning needs.

 We thank you for your support and patience during these unprecedented times.
-We have already experienced some of the scenarios listed and have adapted our approaches continuously to ensure the provision children are provided with is high-quality and maintains consistency.
-The children are adapting well to this new way of learning, which is evident in their positive engagement with homework activities.
+Our Remote Learning Provision has been revised and adapted in response to our consultation with staff and parent feedback.
+We review our approaches continuously to ensure the provision children are provided with is high-quality and maintains consistency.
+The children adapted well previously to this way of learning, which was evident in the high engagement by the majority of pupils during the previous national lockdown.